willcl-ark/bitcoin-core-docker/README.md

   -regtest=1
 ```

-Then, inside the running `bitcoin-server` container, locally execute the query to the daemon using `bitcoin-cli`:
+Then, inside the running same `bitcoin-server` container, locally execute the query to the daemon using `bitcoin-cli`:

 ```sh
 ❯ docker exec --user bitcoin bitcoin-server bitcoin-cli -regtest getmininginfo